-George Ducas has written some darn fine country songs, including Randy Rogers Band's "Kiss Me In The Dark," Garth Brooks' "Beer Run," The Dixie Chicks' "Never Say Die" and Sara Evans' "A Real Fine Place To Start."
+George Ducas has written some darn fine country songs, including Randy Rogers Band's "Kiss Me In The Dark," Garth Brooks' "Beer Run," The Chicks' "Never Say Die" and Sara Evans' "A Real Fine Place To Start."
 But before that, he gave it a shot as an artist and landed the No. 9 single "Lipstick Promises" in 1995.
 Though his artist career didn't take off quite like you'd hope, Ducas maintained a very successful music career as a writer, and his Yellow Rose Motel album was one of our sleeper picks from 2019.

 10. "Achy Breaky Heart" by Billy Ray Cyrus